Quinn the Legend

 “Their pawprints leave marks deeper than time.”

-Big, charismatic, handsome, alpha male who sired puppies and roamed the neighborhood like he owned it.
+Big, charismatic, handsome, alpha male who sired puppies and roamed the neighborhood as if he owned it.
 We had to build a 6-foot fence around the entire yard to keep him contained.

 I grew up with a menagerie of animals and the memories of my relationships with them are emerging as I make my way through the family archives.